home-assistant/home-assistant.io/source/_components/light.rflink.markdown

 Any on/off command from any allias ID updates the current state of the light.
 However when sending a command through the frontend only the primary ID is used.

-# Light types
+### {% linkable_title Light types %}

 Light devices can come in different forms.
 Some only switch on and off, other support dimming.
 Dimmable devices might not always respond nicely to repeated `on` command as they turn into a pulsating state until `on` is pressed again (for example KlikAanKlikUit).
 The Rflink component support three types of lights to make things work in every situation:

-*Hybrid*: This type sends a `dim` followed by an a `on` command; and `off` commands.
+- *Hybrid*: This type sends a `dim` followed by an a `on` command; and `off` commands.
 This will make dimmable devices turn on at the requested dim level and on/off devices on.
 One caveat is this type is not compatible with signal repetition as multiple `on` signals will cause dimmers to go into disco mode.

-*Switchable*: Device type that sends only `on` and `off` commands.
+- *Switchable*: Device type that sends only `on` and `off` commands.
 It work for both on/off and dimmable type switches.
 However dimmables might have issues with signal repetition (see above).

-*Dimmable*: Sends only `dim` and `off` commands.
+- *Dimmable*: Sends only `dim` and `off` commands.
 This does not work on on/off type devices as they don't understand the `dim` command.
 For dimmers this does not cause issues with signal repetitions.

 By default new lights are assigned the `switchable` type.
 Protocol supporting dimming are assigned the `hybrid` type.
 Currently only `newkaku` protocol is detected as dimmable.
 Please refer to Device Support to get your dimmers supported.

-# Hiding/ignoring lights
+### {% linkable_title Hiding/ignoring lights %}

 Lights are added automatically when the Rflink gateway intercepts a 433Mhz command in the ether.
 To prevent cluttering the frontend use any of these methods:

 - Configure a `new_devices_group` for lights and optionally add it to a different `view`.
 - Hide unwanted devices using [customizations](/getting-started/customizing-devices/)
 - [Ignore devices on a platform level](/components/rflink/#ignoring-devices)

-# Device support
+### {% linkable_title Device support %}

 See [device support](/components/rflink/#device-support)